DarkMannn/testing-node-serverless-applications/README.md

 # Testing Node Serverless Applications - AWS Lambda functions

-Repository containing code for the article 'Testing Node Serverless Applications - AWS Lambda functions' by Darko Milosevic (DarkMannn).
+This repository contains code for the article 'Testing Node Serverless Applications - AWS Lambda functions' by Darko Milosevic (DarkMannn).

+If you want to upload this Lambda function to AWS, you must tweak serverless.yml file with according to your needs.